-Tripura Assembly: BAC meeting set on March 12
+Tripura Assembly's Business Advisory Committee meeting on March 12

 With just days left for the session, people across the state are eager to see what the government has in store for them.

-Sources said that the government will roll out a slew of new schemes during the budget speech that targets to the poor section of the society .
+Sources said that the government will roll out a slew of new schemes during the budget speech that target the poor section of the society.

-Moreover, they will provide financial roadmap for two women centric schemes that the Union Health Minister JP Nadda announced during a rally at Agartala, sources added.
+Moreover, they will provide a financial roadmap for two women-centric schemes that the Union Health Minister JP Nadda announced during a rally at Agartala, sources added.